isabella232/Specs-18/Spaces/index.md

 ### Teams and Roles

-The following is better understood if we separate the concepts of a team from it's role-mappings.
+The following is better understood if we separate the concept of a team from it's role-mappings.
 So,

-Team: A collection of users (possibly via AD groups).
+**Team**: A collection of users (possibly via AD groups).
-Role-mappings: A team can be assigned roles at various scopes (more below).
+**Role-Mappings**: A team can be assigned roles at various scopes (more below).

 Scopes (Environment, Project, Tenant, etc) are being removed from the team, and defined per role-mapping instead (See [permissions spec](../Permissions/Permissions-PlanB.md)).